 Once you are accepted/confirmed, you must submit all post-acceptance materials.
-This includes course approval forms (for affiliate programs), health forms, liability forms, etc. Required post-acceptance materials will be listed on your personal homepage.
+This includes submitting course approvals in the Global Transfer Credit System found in WIN (for affiliate programs), health forms, liability forms, etc. Required post-acceptance materials will be listed on your personal homepage.
 Study abroad participation is contingent upon submission of these materials.

 Attendance at one of the pre-departure meetings is mandatory.
 You will be notified of orientation dates and times after your application is approved and accepted.

 - All Wake Forest undergraduate students are eligible to participate in any study abroad program for which they meet the prerequisite course and GPA requirements.

 - Students must have a GPA of 2.0 to earn credit on affiliate programs.

 - Most Affiliate programs require a GPA of at least 2.5, many require a higher GPA.

 - Students studying in a non-English speaking country are required to take one course in the country’s native language.

 - Some Wake Forest programs require students to have completed specific language courses to be eligible for consideration.